 Does eating locally reduce the carbon footprint?
 You may have heard or seen support for an “Eat Local” movement, suggesting that buying local foods from farms and businesses reduces transportation emissions.

 Although this is true to a certain extent, the truth is that transportation is not responsible for the largest share of food’s total carbon footprint.
 When trying to reduce your carbon emissions, it is important to consider every step of the product’s journey to your home, or in this case, from the farm to your fork.

 Food Emissions: From Farm to Fork

-From the methane produced from manure to the emissions from machinery, the farm generates a lot of CO2.
+From the methane produced from manure to the emissions from machinery, the farm plant trees carbon offset.
 Plus, certain food products require more fertilizer and tilling, and others release emissions on their own.
 Regardless of the food product, agriculture emits approximately six percent of the US’s greenhouse gas emissions alone.

 Some farms have been established by clearing the land of woodlands and forests.
 This is especially one of the causes of deforestation in various countries around the world.
 However, the amount of land use required for food products also varies.
 For example, cattle have a bigger ecological footprint than farmed prawns.

 Additionally, the feed for livestock produces CO2 emissions from processing and packaging materials, as well as the energy needed for refrigeration.
 So, although locally grown food is somewhat better than buying lettuce that comes from another country, the carbon footprint of food is still high.

 Only 11 percent of global greenhouse gas emissions from food are generated by mileage.
 The remaining 89 percent is created by processing, storage, and other factors.